sepen/arradio/README.md

 ## Requirements

 - Common tools found on most UNIX systems: (_bash_, _cut_, _grep_, _sed_, _head_, _cat_)
-- XML tools are required to parse URL responses from [SHOUTcast](https://directory.shoutcast.com/) directory
+- XML tools are required to parse URL responses from [SHOUTcast](https://directory.shoutcast.com/) and [SomaFM](https://somafm.com) directories
   - [xmllint](https://gitlab.gnome.org/GNOME/libxml2/-/wikis/home)
 - External audio player.
 This program does not play URL streams directly, this is delegated to an external audio player that should be installed on the system.
 The following ones are detected automatically if installed.
   - [arradio-player](https://github.com/sepen/arradio-player)